predixdesignsystem/px-spacing-design/README.md

 # Spacing

-The Predix Experience Spacing module is a collection of helper classes for spacings like margin and padding.
+The Predix UI Spacing module is a collection of helper classes for spacings like margin and padding.
 This module is a fork of inuitcss' [spacing](https://github.com/inuitcss/trumps.spacing) module.

 ## Dependency

-Px's Spacing module depends on one other PXd module:
+Predix UI's Spacing module depends on one other PX module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)